Transitional arrangements - Remutaka name change

 On 8 August 2003 the Rimutaka Incline Railway Heritage Trust was incorporated as a Charitable Trust, the culmination of months of planning and consultation by the Steering Committee.
 The Trust formally came into existence on 16 July 2003.
-This represented another important milestone in the project to reinstate the Rimutaka Incline Railway.
+This represented another important milestone in the project to reinstate the Remutaka Incline Railway.

 The Rimutaka Incline Railway Heritage Trust was registered with the Charities Commission as a charitable entity under the Charities Act 2005 on 27 February 2007, Registration number: CC10029.